 Send Keep Images / Notes as Email Attachment

 Google Keep allows you to share notes through email.
-Unfortunately, you can only share one Note as email at a time.
-If you have multiple notes to share there no option as of now.
+Unfortunately, you can only share one Note as an email at a time.
+If you have multiple notes to share, there is no option as of now.

 When a user uninstalls keep, any unsynchronized data (including images and text) will be deleted along with the app.
-If you don’t want your images to be deleted after uninstalling Keep, you can send all the images as an email attachment to yourself.
-Same works with text notes as well.
+If you don’t want your images to be deleted after uninstalling Keep, you can send all the photos as an email attachment to yourself.

 You can later download the images from the email and re-attach it to your notes.